peterk/srt_equalizer/README.md

 ## Contributing

-This library is build with [Poetry](https://python-poetry.org).
+This library is built with [Poetry](https://python-poetry.org).
 Checkout this repo and run `poetry install` in the source folder.
 To run tests use `poetry run pytest tests`.

 If you want to explore the library start a `poetry shell`.